Hawaiian Electric Companies’ Hawaii State VEX VRC Robotics Championship scheduled Jan. 12, 2019

 The 2019 VEX game challenge is called "Turning Point," and is played between two team alliances of two teams each (a red and a blue team) on a 12' x 12' square field.
 The object of the game is to attain a higher score than the opposing alliance by maneuvering the robot to perform specific actions, autonomously or driver-controlled, during a series of matches.

 Since 2013, the Hawaiian Electric Companies have presented the VEX State Championships to advance STEM education and curriculum and promote interest in STEM careers among Hawaii students.
-About 25-50 employees volunteer with team registration, field reset and queing, and judging each year.
+About 25-50 employees volunteer with team registration, field reset and queuing, and judging each year.